© 2016 Lichfield & Hatherton Canals Restoration Trust

 Starting from Huddlesford Junction this is the first bridge, being located halfway along the present arm.
 It is an original brick structure of traditional design, recently repaired by BW.
 It carries a field access and a foot path.

-LICHFIELD CANAL - An Overview
+The Lichfield Canal - An Overview

 Summerhill is the section of the Lichfield Canal between the Boat Inn on the A461 and Barracks Lane just west of the aqueduct.